acgrissom/2016-ml-course/assignments/programming1.md

 * Write a report according to the syllabus's guidelines.
 Submit a zip (or tar.gz) file to Moodle with all of your materials.

  Your report should *at least* address the following:
- * What is the accuracy on the training data?sp
+ * What is the accuracy on the training data?
  * If you split the data into a training and a test set that is representative of the training set, what is the performance?
  * Is it what you expected?
 Why or why not?
  * How does your classifier compare to the one(s) you use in Vowpal Wabbit?
 Why do you think this is?